tjsavage/canvas2/README.md

 Run `node setup.js deploy my-device`, replacing `my-device` with the name of your new device.

-Things won't work yet - you have to kick off the webhook to get the repo installed first in the next step.

 ### 6. Set up github webhook